Hajji Mohammad Hossein Isfahani

-Hajji Mohammad Hossein Isfahani (1758–1823) was an architect and political leader in Isfahan during the rule of Fath-Ali Shah Qajar, the second shah of Qajar Iran.
+Hajji Mohammad Hossein Isfahani (محمدحسین صدر اصفهانی; 1758–1823) was an architect and political leader in Isfahan during the rule of Fath-Ali Shah Qajar, the second shah of Qajar Iran.

 Biography

 He was born in Isfahan, Iran.
 In 1795 or 1796 he was named governor (beglarbegi) of Isfahan, Qom, and Kashan.
 In this role, Mohammad Hossein invested heavily in agriculture, which increased his own wealth and contributed to Isfahan's economic revival.
 In 1806, he was appointed mostowfi ol-mamalek, given the title Amin ol-Dowleh, and his son, Abd ol-Hossein Khan Isfahani succeeded him as beglarbegi.
-In 1809, Mohammad Hossein presented the Peacock Throne to the shah at the shah's marriage to Tarvus Khanum Taj ol-Dowleh.
+In 1809, Mohammad Hossein presented the Peacock Throne to the shah at the shah's marriage to Tavus Khanum Taj ol-Dowleh.
 In 1813, he was given the title Nizam ol-Dowleh.
 In 1818, Mirza Shafi Mazandarani died and Mohammad Hossein was appointed to the position of sadr-e a'zam which he held until his death in 1823.